MriKNG/kng-ragdoll/README.md

 # kng-ragdoll
 **Project Description:**
 >Ragdoll Script for FiveM
 This ragdoll script can be used with a command, keybind or both.
 By default it will use the keybind "U".
-Both the keybind and command can be used in the client files.
+Both the keybind and command can be changed in the client files.

 **Use Keybind:**